lwjglgamedev/lwjglbook-bookcontents-leg/chapter6/chapter6.md

 }
 ```

 We update the projection matrix once per ```render``` call.
-By doing this way we can deal with window resize operations .
+By doing this way we can deal with window resize operations.
 Then we iterate over the ```GameItem``` array and create a transformation matrix according to the position, rotation and scale of each of them.
 This matrix is pushed to the shader and the Mesh is drawn.
 The projection matrix is the same for all the items to be rendered, this is the reason why it it’s a separate variable in our Transformation class.

 We have moved the rendering code to draw a Mesh to this class: